Locally recoverable algebro-geometric codes from projective bundles

-and the right-hand side increases as $s$ increases.
+The inequality~\eqref{eq:r=123} in the proof of Lemma~\ref{lem:maximum-zeros-poly} does not hold when $r \geq 4$.
 We thus lose control of the lower bound on the minimum distance of $\calC$, opening up the possible existence of nonoptimal codes $\calC$ when $r \geq 4$.
 We exhibit one such code in detail in Section~\ref{sec:non-optimal}.
 Nevertheless, we can still prove that, given a large alphabet, most choices of points for $\calC$ yield optimal LRCs.

 Suppose that $\mathbf{c} \in \calC$ is a nonzero code word of weight $\leq r+2$, with $s$ zero-fibers; permuting indices if necessary, we may assume that the (disjoint) union of these zero fibers is $A_1\amalg \cdots \amalg A_s$.
 In particular, for $1\leq i\leq s$, the single-variable polynomial $ f(x_i,y) = \sum_{\ell=0}^{r-1}a_\ell(x_i)y^\ell \in \FF_q[y] $ of degree $\leq r-1$ vanishes at $y_{i,1},\dots,y_{i,r+1}$.
 Thus $a_\ell(x)$ vanishes at $x_1,\dots,x_{s}$ for all $0\leq \ell \leq r-1$.
 Hence